pippinbarr/cart263-2021/topics/the-webpage/html-overview.md

 ## The file

 We write HTML inside a plain text file with the extension `.html`.
-You're probably familiar with the typical file called `index.html` that represents the main page in a website's structure. `index.html` is a special name because it will **automatically** load if you navigate to the folder it's in with a browser.
+You're probably familiar with the typical file called `index.html` that represents the main page in a specific folder of a website. `index.html` is a special name because it will **automatically** load if you navigate to the folder it's in with a browser.

 You can name HTML files other names too, but let's work with `index.html`.
-If you want to really get down to basics, make a folder and create a single `index.html` file inside it and run a local server to check it out.
+So, make a folder and create a single `index.html` file inside it and run a local server to check it out.
 While the file is empty you will unsurprisingly see nothing!

 ---